Mayoralty of Dennis Kucinich: Overview

 Critics of Kucinich's performance as mayor cite the city's economic decline during his stewardship.
 Known as the "boy mayor" due to his age and youthful appearance, Kucinich was also satirized in local media as "Dennis the Menace," a reference to Hank Ketcham's Dennis the Menace comic strip and to Kucinich's confrontational political style.
 Plain Dealer journalist George E. Condon once referred to Kucinich as the "enfant terrible of Cleveland politics."
-A 1993 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago saw Kucinich ranked as the seventh-worst American big-city mayor to serve between the years 1820 and 1993.
-When the survey was limited only to mayors that were in office post-1960, the results saw Kucinich ranked the second-worst.
+A 1985 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago saw Kucinich ranked as the fifth-worst mayor among all American big-city mayors who served in office since 1820.
+A 1993 iteration of the same survey similarly saw Kucinich ranked seventh-worst.
+When the latter survey was limited only to mayors that were in office post-1960, the results saw Kucinich ranked the second-worst.

 However, Kucinich's supporters say that Kucinich kept his campaign promise of refusing to sell Muny Light to CEI and was brave for not giving into big business.
 "There is little debate over the value of Muny Light today," wrote Cleveland Magazine in May 1996.
 "Now Cleveland Public Power, it is a proven asset to the city that between 1985 and 1995 saved its customers $195,148,520 over what they would have paid CEI."
 Kucinich's move also preserved hundreds of union jobs.
 In 1998, city council granted Kucinich amnesty, stating that he had "the courage and foresight to refuse to sell the city's municipal electric system."
 In subsequent years since his mayoralty, observers also began to notice that the once confrontational Kucinich became more politically mature.
 "He is a remarkably practical and astute politician," observed writer Studs Terkel.
 "His [Congressional] Ohio track record tells you that."

+In 1989, Cleveland artist James C. Kulhanek offered to paint a portrait of Kucinich after discovering that the former mayor was not represented with one in Cleveland City Hall.
+Kucinich met with Kulhanek several times to provide references and to pose for the portrait, and Kulhanek died shortly after completing the painting.
+Due to a number of changes in administrations and other circumstances, the portrait ended up not being displayed publicly.